jeromeabel/astro-playground/src/content/blog/contributing-to-mindfulness/index.md

 ---
-title: 'Meditation for a Better World: Contributing to Mindfulness'
+title: 'Contributing to Mindfulness'
 date: 2023-10-01
 description: 'Learn how your contributions can shape a more mindful world through our meditation app.'
+additional:
+  - extra1
+  - extra2
 ---

 Empower the World through Mindful Contributions!